Raids and detentions by ICE in Little Havana

 On the iconic Calle Ocho in Little Havana, the topic dominates conversations in restaurants and bodegas.

-Organizations for immigrant defense, such as Americans for Immigrant Justice and Florida Immigrant Coalition, have urged ICE to clarify the nature of their operations and to respect the due process of those undergoing asylum or status adjustment procedures.
+Organizations for immigrant defense, such as Americans for Immigrant Justice and Florida Immigrant Coalition, have urged ICE to clarify the nature of their operations and to respect the due process of those undergoing asylum or status adjustment proceedings.

 Filed under: